tmyers1630/CIS161-CPP-Final-Battleship/README.md

-# CIS161-CPP-Final-Battleship.
+# CIS161-CPP-Final-Battleship

-This is a test
+This was my final project for my C++ class taken in the Spring of 2018.